 Benefits of a category-based targeting solution leveraging keywords

-To address advertisers’ desire to maximise their reach to relevant shoppers on a retailer’s website and app, Microsoft’s retail media platform, PromoteIQ has launched a new solution that targets retail shoppers based on the categories they browse, and leverages keywords as a booster for campaign bids.
-This new solution will give advertisers the ability to unlock the benefit of insights into retail shoppers’ behaviours, achieving stronger performance for both advertisers and retailers.
+To address advertisers’ desire to maximize their reach to relevant shoppers on a retailer’s website and app, Microsoft’s retail media platform, PromoteIQ has launched a new solution that targets retail shoppers based on the categories they browse, and leverages keywords as a booster for campaign bids.
+This new solution will give advertisers the ability to unlock the benefit of insights into retail shoppers’ behaviors, achieving stronger performance for both advertisers and retailers.

 With Microsoft PromoteIQ, advertisers can boost bids with keywords to show ads to those shoppers who are searching for specific products on a retailer’s website and app, for a higher chance of converting purchase intent to a sale.

-Unlike traditional keyword targeting—which requires advertisers to research and build an exhaustive list of keywords per campaign—when managing retail media campaigns that leverage category behaviours with the Microsoft PromoteIQ platform, advertisers only need to test and retain a few high-performing keywords.
+Unlike traditional keyword targeting—which requires advertisers to research and build an exhaustive list of keywords per campaign—when managing retail media campaigns that leverage category behaviors with the Microsoft PromoteIQ platform, advertisers only need to test and retain a few high-performing keywords.
 For retailers, the efficiency in campaign management translates into more demand.

 Proven results: Improved CTR and RPM

 Tests have shown that applying this unique solution to Microsoft PromoteIQ’s retail media programs has delivered impressive results.
-Retail media campaigns on the Microsoft PromoteIQ platform that boost bids by keyword whilst targeting by category exhibit 320% higher click-through-rate (CTR) than the campaigns without boosting bids by keyword.
+Retail media campaigns on the Microsoft PromoteIQ platform that boost bids by keyword while targeting by category exhibit 320% higher click-through-rate (CTR) than the campaigns without boosting bids by keyword.